tsackton/taelgar/Gazetteer/West Coast Region/Chardonian Empire/Northern Frontier/Voltara.md

 ## Overview

 Voltara, the northernmost substantial settlement in the Chardonian Empire, is a walled town of maybe 2000 people.
-It is situated on a grassy lowland steppe east of the Fiamatara mountains, primarily supported by a large mining industry in the nearby hills, which are rich in chalyte.
+It is situated on a grassy lowland steppe east of the [[Fiamatara Mountains]], primarily supported by a large mining industry in the nearby hills, which are rich in chalyte.
 The grasslands are fertile land, and sheep farming and agriculture is common in the Voltara hinterlands.
 %% NOTE
 The plains around voltara are "pampas-like" I think -- key large mammals are deer and llamas, plus probably mountain goats/giant goats.
 %%